 Dr. Tian Xia received the B.S. degree in Electronics and Information Engineering from the Huazhong University of Science and Technology, China, the M.S. degree in Electrical Engineering from the Nanjing University of Posts and Telecommunications, China, and the Ph.D. degree in Electrical and Computer Engineering from the University of Rhode Island.
 He worked in IBM T.J.
 Watson Research Center in summers of 2002 and 2003.
-He joined the University of Vermont as an assistant professor in 2003 and is currently an associate professor with the Department of Electrical and Biomedical Engineering.
+He joined the University of Vermont as an assistant professor in 2003 and is currently a full professor with the Department of Electrical and Biomedical Engineering.
 His researches are funded by various funding agencies, including NSF, NASA, NIST (National Institute of Standards and Technology), U.S.DoT (Department of Transportation), ONR (Office of Naval Research), ARL (Army Research Laboratory), AFRL (Air Force Research Laboratory), VTrans (Vermont Transportation Agency), IBM, SPAKR-VT, UVM Clean Energy Fund, etc. He received three times IBM Faculty Award between 2005 and 2008, the Best Paper Award in IEEE System on Chip Confernece (SoCC) 2012 and IEEE North Atlantic Test Workshop (NATW) 2005.
-The students graduated from Dr. Xia's group are well placed at IBM, Global Foundries, Qualcomm, National Instrument, Intel, NXP, Mentor Graphics, Galen Healthcare Solutions, etc. Specifically, Dr. Xia is interested in the following research topics:
+The students graduated from Dr. Xia's group are well placed at IBM, Global Foundries, Qualcomm, Delphi Automotive, Intel, NXP, Mentor Graphics, Galen Healthcare Solutions, etc. Specifically, Dr. Xia is interested in the following research topics:

 Mixed Signal VLSI Circuit Design and Test

 Microwave and Radio Frequency Sensing Circuit and System